 CAUTION: The following information contains content of a graphic nature to describe the actual methods, dangers, and ramifications of doctor assisted suicide.
 We do not recommend this lethal practice or advocate for its legalization.

 Meriam Webster’s simple definition of PAS- physician assisted suicide or (DAS) is

 “Suicide that is done with the help of a doctor.”

 According to the American Medical Association, physician or doctor assisted suicide occurs when a doctor or medical professional facilitates a patient’s death by providing the means or information necessary for a patient to take his or her own life.

 Essentially, a person requests and then ingests a lethal dose of medication prescribed by a physician, and commits suicide.

 Where is it legal?

-As of April 2018, seven states and the District of Columbia have legalized physician assisted suicide.
-California, Colorado, Hawaii, Oregon, Vermont, Washington, and DC have legalized the practice via legislation.
-PAS is legal in Montana via court ruling.
-In the remaining states, PAS is illegal, although Utah, North Carolina, Nevada, and Wyoming have no specific statutes outlawing the practice.
+Nine states and the District of Columbia have legalized physician assisted suicide.
+California, Colorado, Hawaii, Maine, Oregon, Vermont, Washington, and DC have legalized the practice via legislation.
+DAS is legal in Montana via court ruling.
+In the remaining states, DAS is illegal, although Utah, North Carolina, Nevada, and Wyoming have no specific statutes outlawing the practice.

 Since the law was enacted, the state has witnessed a steady increase in the number or assisted suicide deaths, every year.